Trump, Retaliating Against Beijing, Revokes Privileges For Hong Kong

 "The death and destruction caused by this is incalculable," he said.

-The White House argues that China's repression and mendacity meant the world was unprepared for the lethality and contagiousness of the virus, which originated in Wuhan, the capital of Hubei Province.
+The White House argues that China's repression and mendacity meant the world was unprepared for the lethality and contagiousness of the virus, which originated in Wuhan, capital of Hubei province.

 The president has gone back and forth about how strongly he blames Beijing.
-Earlier in the pandemic, he alluded to the coronavirus as "the Chinese virus," then softened his language, and then resumed direct condemnations of Chinese authorities on Friday.
+Earlier in the pandemic, he alluded to the coronavirus as "the Chinese virus" before softening his language and then resuming direct condemnation of Chinese authorities.

 Trump put the pandemic into the context of years of what he called bad practices and mistreatment by China, including its theft of hundreds of billions of dollars' worth of American intellectual property.
-He claimed credit for standing up for the United States.
+He took credit for standing up for the United States.

-Trump and aides also blame the World Health Organization for the pandemic and the president followed earlier condemnations and threats on Friday by saying that the U.S. would sever its ties with the W.H.O.
+Trump and aides also blame the World Health Organization for the pandemic, and the president followed earlier condemnations and threats Friday by saying that the U.S. would sever its ties with the agency.

-Washington will divert the roughly $500 million per year it has paid to the WHO to other global health organizations, Trump said.
+Washington will divert roughly $500 million per year it has paid to the WHO to other global health organizations, Trump said.
 Those details weren't clear either, including which groups or how quickly.

-The United States has been the single biggest funder of the WHO and the breach announced by Trump raises questions about how it may be able to move forward.
+The United States has been the single biggest funder of the WHO, and the breach announced by Trump raises questions about how it may be able to move forward.

 Anger over Hong Kong

-Trump and Secretary of State Mike Pompeo have faulted the mainland government after it asserted more control over the governance of Hong Kong despite earlier commitments by Beijing to maintain "two systems" — one for the mainland and one for Hong Kong.
+Trump and Secretary of State Mike Pompeo have faulted the Chinese government after it asserted more control over Hong Kong's governance despite earlier commitments to maintain "two systems" — one for the mainland and one for Hong Kong.

-Hong Kong was a British colony until the late 1990s, when London agreed to turn over control to Beijing with the proviso that it enjoy more autonomy and more freedoms, which Hong Kongers had come to expect under the many years of British rule.
+Hong Kong was a British colony until the late 1990s when London agreed to turn over control to Beijing with the proviso that it enjoy more autonomy and more freedoms, which residents had come to expect under British rule.

 Beijing agreed, but critics in Hong Kong and elsewhere have said the central government has been steadily eroding the city's liberties.